-Recognition and validation of your sexuality is a crucial part of receiving support.
-Your clinical team should be able to openly discuss your needs and support you through treatment.
-Try to find a doctor with whom you feel comfortable talking about your sexuality and relationships.
+It important to feel that your sexuality is respected when discussing how cancer treatment will affect you.
+Your medical team should be able to openly discuss your needs and support you through treatment.
+Try to find a doctor who helps you feel at ease talking about sexual issues and relationships.

 If you have a partner, encourage him to come to medical appointments with you.
 This will show your doctor who’s important to you and will enable your partner to be included in discussions and treatment plans.

-For more information, contact Prostate Cancer Foundation of Australia (PCFA) on 1800 22 00 99 or pcfa.org.au to request a free copy of the Prostate Cancer Pack: Information for Gay and Bisexual Men.
+You can contact the Prostate Cancer Foundation of Australia (PCFA) on 1800 22 00 99 or at prostate.org.au to request a free copy of the Prostate Cancer Pack: Information for Gay and Bisexual Men.
 PCFA also have support groups for gay and bisexual men.

 Talking with doctors

 When your doctor first tells you that you have cancer, you may not remember the details about what you are told.
 Taking notes or recording the discussion may help.
 Many people like to have a family member or friend go with them to take part in the discussion, take notes or simply listen.

 If you are confused or want clarification, you can ask questions – see Questions for your doctor for a list of suggested questions.
 If you have several questions, you may want to talk to a nurse, such as a prostate cancer specialist nurse or cancer care coordinator, or ask the office manager if it is possible to book a longer appointment.

 You may want to get a second opinion from another specialist to confirm or clarify your doctor’s recommendations or reassure you that you have explored all of your options.
 Specialists are used to people doing this.

 Your doctor can refer you to another specialist and send your initial results to that person.
 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
 You might decide you would prefer to be treated by the doctor who provided the second opinion.